LandonTClipp/LandonTClipp.github.io/docs/blog/posts/analyzing-go-heap-escapes.md

 }
 ```

-The escape analysis says no!
+Does this escape?
+The analysis says no!

 ```bash
 $ go build -gcflags='-m=3 -json 0,file://out' . |& grep escape